angeloocana/angeloocana/src/pages/blog/languages/french/french-movies.en.md

   - French
 ---

-I love French Movies, their are so close to real life, real people.
+I love French Movies.
+They are so close to real life, real people.
 They talk about sex, drugs and other taboos openly.